Skip to main content

 Graduates From Unaccredited Medical Schools in the US or Canada

-If you graduated from an unaccredited medical school in the US or Canada and are eligible for initial licensure as a physician by a US medical licensing authority, you may take the USMLE only upon specific request by that physician licensing authority.
-The physician licensing authority should submit the request to sponsor you to the USMLE Secretariat in advance of your application for each Step.
+If you graduated from an unaccredited medical school in the US or Canada and are eligible for initial licensure as a physician by a US medical licensing authority, you may take the USMLE only upon specific request by that medical licensing authority.
+The medical licensing authority should submit the request to sponsor you to the USMLE Secretariat in advance of your application for each Step.

 Number of Attempts and Time Limits

 caution warning icon If you have attempted a Step four or more times, including incomplete attempts, and have not passed, you are ineligible to apply for any Step in the USMLE sequence.
-Attempts at the formerly administered Step 2 CS count toward the limit.
+Attempts at the formerly administered Step 2 Clinical Skills count toward the limit.

 Many state medical boards require that all Steps of the USMLE sequence be successfully completed within a certain time frame.